If you're new to Mesos

-When a network partition disconnects a component (master, slave, or scheduler driver) from ZooKeeper, the component’s Master Detector induces a timeout event.
+When a network partition disconnects a component (master, agent, or scheduler driver) from ZooKeeper, the component’s Master Detector induces a timeout event.
 This notifies the component that it has no leading master.
 Depending on the component, the following happens.
-(Note that while a component is disconnected from ZooKeeper, a master may still be in communication with slaves or schedulers and vice versa.)
+(Note that while a component is disconnected from ZooKeeper, a master may still be in communication with agents or schedulers and vice versa.)

-Slaves disconnected from ZooKeeper no longer know which master is the leader.
+Agents disconnected from ZooKeeper no longer know which master is the leader.
 They ignore messages from masters to ensure they don’t act on a non-leader’s decisions.
-When a slave reconnects to ZooKeeper, ZooKeeper informs it of the current leader and the slave stops ignoring messages from the leader.
+When a agent reconnects to ZooKeeper, ZooKeeper informs it of the current leader and the agent stops ignoring messages from the leader.

 Masters enter leaderless state irrespective of whether they are a leader or not before the disconnection.